View The Sculpture Competition 2009 Gallery

 Once the competition starts, the first job is the stacking, cutting and arrangement of the ice to meet the dimensions of the final sculpture.
 Red or blue marker is then used to sketch the primary cut and shape lines.

 A lot of sawing, chiseling and stacking later, the ice is ready for it's final make-over.
 Here you will see all manner of tools employed to produce the results that people keep coming back to see year after year.
-Chainsaws, drills, polishers, and irons are expertly applied to
+Chainsaws, drills, polishers, and irons are expertly applied to create perfect curves, sharp square edges and points, and incredibly intricate details like fish scales, feathers, rows of teeth and chains.

-After 40 hours of competition, the sculptures are illuminated front and back to give a stunning night time visual effect and are displayed for the duration of the winter festival.
+After approximately 40 hours of competition, the sculptures are illuminated front and back to give a stunning night time visual effect and are displayed for the duration of the winter festival.